skwh/pardee-datastore/readme.md

 The program then generates endpoints which allow for an end user or another application to determine the shape of the data and query against it.
 Querying is discussed in more detail below.

+The dataseries can be organized into a structure to provide some degree of classification and to recognize natural groupings of measurements or data sets.
+The DataStore provides two ways of classifying data: `groups` and `categories`.

+In the settings file, discussed below, all dataseries must belong to a `group`.
+Every dataseries in a `group` shares the same `key` values (and `cokey`, if applicable).
+This way you can query multiple data series with the same `key` values.
+If none of your data series share `key` values, that's okay, you can put them all in separate groups.
+Just make the group names the same as the series names, and you'll have to pass it twice to the api (see below, "The Generated API Outline").

+All dataseries may also belong to a `category`.
+If any dataseries does not belong to a category, no categories will be considered.
+If categories are avaliable, the application will store which groups the dataseries belong to as a child of their entry in the list of categories.

+There are some reserved keywords, after which `groups` and `categories` cannot be named.
+These are:
+* `values`
+* `all`

 ## Settings.yml

 The `settings.yml` file is a way for an administrator to provide details to the application about the data being input.
 This file is required for proper functioning of the application.
 There are several different sections which can be used to configure the application and specify what data should be loaded.